Natural curls’ best friend: a diffuser!

 Using a diffuser helps your curls, because it keeps them up.
 As you can see from the photos, all I’m doing is lifting my hair on the diffuser and just letting them form their own curl pattern while lifting the diffuser closer to my scalp.
 When you dry your curls this way, in their natural shape, well, they dry that way.
 Diffusing your hair even for a short time helps.
 I usually don’t even dry them completely, maybe about 70% dry.

-before after diffusing curls
+before and after diffusing wavy curly hair

 Before and after diffusing my hair.